The Similarity of Abundance Ratio Trends and Nucleosynthetic Patterns in the Milky Way Disk and Bulge: Bulge Stellar Abundances

 \section{Bulge Stellar Abundances}

 In this section, we discuss the median abundance trends of the APOGEE DR16+ bulge stars (see Tables~\ref{tab:medians1} and~\ref{tab:medians2}).
 Figure~\ref{fig:XMg} plots the APOGEE abundances in $\xmg$ vs. $\mgh$ space for Fe, O, Na, Al, Si, P, S, K, Ca, V, Cr, Mn, Co, Ni, Cu, and Ce along with the median trends for the high-Ia and low-Ia populations.
 Median values are calculated in bins of width 0.1 dex in $\mgh$ and require $>20$ stars per bin.
+APOGEE abundances are calculated with LTE assumptions.
+See \citet{osorio2020} for a discussion of the potential NLTE effects on Na, Mg, K, and Ca.

 While APOGEE reports C, N, and Ti for some bulge stars, we do not include them in this paper.
 We remove the C and N abundances as mixing of processed material in giant stars causes the observed atmospheric abundances to differ from their birth values.
 We exclude Ti because the Ti I abundances show inaccurate [Ti/Fe] vs. [Fe/H] trends when compared to optical measurements and Ti II abundances have excessive scatter (\citealp{hawkins2016}, \citetalias{jonnson20}).